construction equipment wheel

 Once contractors identify the advantages they stand to gain, they can set goals for their job costing and make the commitment so that the work of implementation can begin.

-Step 2: Define a Realistic Approach That Fits the Company’s Goals
+Step 2: Define a Realistic Approach That Fits the Companyā€™s Goals

-Because job costing is different for every construction company, it’s imperative to initiate an open dialog among the people who will be involved in the process.
-Implementation team members should include the owner, senior-level estimators, project managers, foremen and the accounting staff.
-During the initial meeting, the team should establish what goals the company wants to achieve by job costing and define a realistic approach with the best chance of succeeding.
-Jumping headfirst into an elaborate structure that becomes too difficult to follow would be counterproductive.
 Instead, a company that has never done job costing should first master a basic structure and then expand on it as personnel gets more comfortable.
 Job-costing processes cannot be set up in a day, nor can the task be done without buy-in from all levels of the company.

 In addition to gathering input from the team, continue to consult outside resources, including industry professionals and online materials.
-One useful resource is the Construction Specifications Institute’s (CSI) code system.
+One useful resource is the Construction Specifications Instituteā€™s (CSI) code system.

-A final part of this stage will include planning a rollout to the employees.
-How will employees be educated in the new system?
-Who will be responsible for completing the tasks?
 The data that appears on your reports will only be as good as your data entry.
 To ensure that people remain committed, management should follow up by meeting weekly to assess the implementation and the quality of their data.
-Continuing these weekly meetings after implementation is in full swing will allow proactive management of each job under the new costing structure.

 Step 3: Execute the Plan and Deliver Results

-The final step involves identifying a “vehicle” for executing the job-costing system.
 Again, the best solution will not be identical between each company.
-This may depend on factors such as size and specialization—residential, highway-heavy, government, etc. Companies will also want to consider additional goals for their technology, whether project-management tools are a priority, whether software as a service (SaaS) is a desired offering and whether integration with other software is imperative.
-In most cases, a construction-specific accounting application is advisable, since a general-purpose accounting packages may not afford the level of job-costing detail required.
+This may depend on factors such as size and specialization, such as residential, highway-heavy, government, etc. Companies will also want to consider additional goals for their technology, such as whether project-management tools are a priority, whether software as a service (SaaS) is a desired offering, and whether integration with other software is imperative.

 For companies that already have construction accounting software in place but have not yet fully utilized its job-costing capabilities, now is the time to contact the software vendor to explore these options.
 A dedicated vendor will take the time to understand these goals and provide the training necessary to help execute the plan.
-Additionally, they may offer supplementary tools, such as mobile entry, that will capture costs and other data from the field and send it back to the office, making it easier for on-site workers to submit accurate and up-to-date data.

 Implementing a job-costing structure is a big decision that requires hard work and persistence.
-But putting the right processes in order the right way is one of the most valuable decisions any construction business owner can make to ensure the company’s financial health today and into the future.
+But putting the right processes in order the right way is one of the most valuable decisions any construction business owner can make to ensure the companyā€™s financial health today and into the future.

 *A version of this article first appeared in Construction Business Owner.